KacperSi/PID-light-intensity-controller/README.md

 # Light-intensity-controller-PID-
-Implementation of light intensity control using a STM32 microcontroller, a PID controller and a user application written in C++.
+The implementation of light intensity control using a STM32 microcontroller, a PID controller and a user application written in C++.

 ENG